-Special Report: As Myanmar reforms, discontent grips countryside
+SPECIAL REPORT: As Myanmar reforms, discontent grips countryside

-LAKAPON, Myanmar In a timeless ritual here in Myanmar's rice basket, laborers in bamboo hats scattered seeds in calf-deep water and cajoled oxen through the thick mud.
+LAKAPON, Myanmar In a timeless ritual here in Myanmar's rice basket, labourers in bamboo hats scattered seeds in calf-deep water and cajoled oxen through the thick mud.

 From his thatch-roofed hut, 62-year-old farmer Tint Sein studied the bucolic scene anxiously.
 Trapped in debt to black-market lenders, he says he has begun to skip meals to save money for his family of four.
 The emerald-green rice fields that sustained generations of his clan are no longer profitable.